 Lean on me: International NBA players supporting each other

-In this Jan.
-12, 2017, photo, Utah Jazz's Boris Diaw, right, and Rudy Gobert speak during an interview, in Salt Lake City.
-Diaw and Gobert have known each other for years and were members of the French national team in the Rio Olympics.
+Diaw and Gobert have known each other for years and were members of the French national team in the Rio O... .
+Ini this Jan.
+12, 2017 photo, Utah Jazz's Boris Diaw, left, and Rudy Gobert look on during an interview, in Salt Lake City.

 Add your comments below